ONSgeo/Area_Classification/docs/analytical_quality_assurance/assumptions_caveats.md

 In the Northern Ireland data, The Republic of Ireland is included in EU countries and Northern Ireland is included in the United Kingdom or non-EU.
 However, if someone answered 'Ireland' (and didn’t state Republic of Ireland) to the country of birth question this could mean they live in either the Republic of Ireland (EU) or Northern Ireland (UK so non-EU).
 Therefore, they will have been coded to Non-EU as there is no way to determine which is the correct classification for these responses.
 As a result, ni0330004 - "Europe: Ireland"	and ni0330005 - "Europe: Other EU countries" have been aggregated for Northern Ireland data.

-## Assumption 8: Using households for some Scotland variables which are also available at individual and household level
+## Decision 8: Using households for some Scotland variables which are also available at individual and household level
 * Quality: Green
 * Impact: Green